trampgeek/moodle-qtype_coderunner/Readme.md

 inject an HTML input element or a textarea element of the specified size.

-The serialisation of the answer box contents, i.e. the text that copied back into the textarea for submissions as the answer, is simply a list of all the field values (strings), in order.
+The serialisation of the answer box contents, i.e. the text that is copied back into the textarea for submission as the answer, is simply a list of all the field values (strings), in order.

 As a special case of the serialisation, if the value list is empty, the